 - Graphic designers—2,629 openings; $29.61 per hour

 - Media and communication equipment workers—3,029 openings; $35.38 per hour

 - Multimedia artists and animators—1,266 openings; $44.37 per hour

 - Producers and directors—1,119 openings; $34.94 per hour

 - Public relations specialists—2,093 openings; $35.47 per hour

 7. Community and Social Service

-- Almost 23 percent are under the age of 18.
+- Over 22 percent are under the age of 18.

-- Almost 15 percent are over the age of 65.
+- Over 15 percent are over the age of 65.

 The figures above highlight the number of people that are falling into the largest at-risk and in-need categories.
-So it makes sense that, based on 2014 numbers, 39 percent of the state's population utilized support services through the Washington State Department of Social and Health Services (DSHS).
-Thirty percent of those clients sought economic services, such as child support services, pregnant women assistance, and refugee assistance.
-The demand for other services were relatively evenly dispersed among areas related to aging and adult care, alcohol and substance abuse, children's services, developmental disabilities, juvenile rehabilitation, mental health, and vocational rehabilitation.14
+So it makes sense that, based on 2017 numbers, 40 percent of the state's population utilized support services through the Washington State Department of Social and Health Services (DSHS).
+About 26 percent sought economic services, such as child support services or pregnant women assistance.
+The demand for other services was relatively evenly dispersed among areas related to aging and adult care, alcohol and substance abuse, children's services, developmental disabilities, juvenile rehabilitation, mental health, and vocational rehabilitation.15

 If you are thinking that a compassionate and caring career path is the right option for you, then this could be a great time to start training with one of the top Washington colleges or universities.
 You can open yourself up to interesting possibilities related to social work or counseling and offer a helping hand to your fellow Washingtonians.